-The Parks & Environment Team is led by the Parks and Green Spaces Manager who has overall management responsibilities for all policy and maintenance issues.
+The Parks & Environment Team has overall management responsibilities for all policy and maintenance issues.
 The team meet on a regular basis to ensure there is no duplication of effort and there are good lines of communication.
 Detailed below are the respective roles of the officers in relation to the site.

-Green Spaces Development Manager Horticultural Design Works.
+Green Spaces Development Manager - Horticultural Design Works.
 New capital works.
 Nature Conservation and liaison with community groups.
-Grounds Maintenance & Arboricultural Manager Day to day management of all maintenance operations for the site.
-Environmental Projects Officer Colliers Wood - Responsible for drainage issues.
-Management Plan 2019-2024 76
+Grounds Maintenance & Arboricultural Manager - Day to day management of all maintenance operations for the site.
+Environmental Projects Officer - Responsible for drainage issues.